leapdao/docs/docs/validators/general.md

 ## Glossary

 **LEAP** - The token used for staking the Plasma Chain.
-LEAP also pay the transaction fees on the Plasma chain and reward validators for proposing new blocks.
+LEAP also pay the transaction fees on the Plasma chain and reward validators for proposing new periods.

 **Stake** - An amount of LEAP token locked in the Plasma contract for a specific slot.
-The stake is used as a collateral to vouch for the correctness of submitted block.
+The stake is used as a collateral to vouch for the correctness of submitted blocks.
+When a validator empties a slot the stake is returned.

 **Validator Node** - A software that can be downloaded and run to interact with the Plasma chain.
-Validator nodes participate in the consensus protocol by submitting block headers to the Plasma contract on the Ethereum network.
+Validator nodes participate in the consensus protocol by submitting period headers to the Plasma contract on the Ethereum network.

 **Validators** - Individuals and organizations operating nodes and having stakes.

-**Slashing** - A penalty for validators if invalid blocks are committed.
+**Slashing** - A penalty for validators if invalid blocks are committed or the validator is offline.

 **Epoch** - A period of x blocks on the Plasma chain.
 After each epoch slots can change ownership and the tax rate is increased or decreased.
 Per epoch each slot will become a slot leader at least once.

 **Slot** - A slot represents the right to propose a block at least once in each Epoch.
 Slots are constantly auctioned to the highest bidder.

-**Block Reward** - Is a set of newly minted tokens that the validator includes as a coinbase transactions in the block that it proposes.
-The reward decreases according to the reduction schedule.
+**Period Reward** - Is a set of newly minted tokens that the validator receives as a reward for submitting a period.
+The reward is adjusted by the network depending on the RISS model.

-**Tax** - A fee which is charged on the stake for each EPOCH.
-The tax depends on the collective performance of the validators.
+**Tax** - A fee which is charged on the period reward.
+The tax is a governance parameter of the network and is determined through token governance.

-**Inflation Cap** - Maximum yearly grow of total tokens supply assuming every period in a year will receive maximum block reward.
+**Inflation Cap** - Maximum yearly grow of total tokens supply.

 ## Proof of Stake